KayceYe/method-for-predicting-low-cycle-fatigue-life-at-various-temperatures-for-nickel-based-superalloys/README.md

   **Q**: I want to verify the potential applications of the public dataset.

-  **A**: The dataset and code are intended for to support academic research and analysis.
+  **A**: The dataset and code are intended to support academic research and analysis.